chenjuneking/quill-image-drop-and-paste/README.md

 ### Finally

-If you didnot config a image handler, it will insert the image with dataURL into the quill editor directory after your drop/paste.
+If you did not config a image handler, it will insert the image with dataURL into the quill editor directory after your drop/paste.

 ### Options

 #### `autoConvert`

 Automatic insert the image to the editor while the pasted content is an image's url(plain text).
 Default `true`.

+#### `enableNativeUploader`

+Whether enable Quill's original uploader.
+Default `false`.

 #### `handler`